How to Promote Women in Leadership Roles

 Heathfield: How can organizations recruit, retain and develop women leaders?

 Lucas-Conwell: In the best workplaces/companies, significant attention and resources are focused on recruiting, retaining and developing women leaders.
-It’s not only the right thing to do, it’s smart business.
+It’s not only the right thing to do, but it’s also smart business.
 There is no one-size-fits-all approach to recruitment, retention, and development.

 Significant emphasis is placed on the benefits that an organization can offer.
 Onsite childcare, maternity benefits, women’s networking groups, mentoring and development are important to women.
 But, ultimately, an organization that genuinely cares about their women employees will keep their women.
 We have found that those companies that have active policies in place that ensure equal rights for women and have taken active steps to redress that imbalance are most successful.